 Of course, the metaphor goes further than just financial freedom.
 As much as Fight Club is about liberation from capitalism’s influence, it’s also about our own fears and limitations and traumas and ability to act and connect and relate.
 So much of the film’s first half gets into those negatives and restraints.
 We fall prey to capitalism because of damage and hang ups.
 We’re looking for someone or something to direct us, to guide us, because so many feel incapable of guiding themselves.

 There’s a continued motif of these guides being imperfect.
-Whether it’s the doctor, the grief group, the grief counselor, your dad, your boss, your cult leader—despite their wisdom, they aren’t you.
+Whether it’s the doctor, the support group, the counselor, your dad, your boss, your cult leader—despite their wisdom, they aren’t you.
 Meaning they probably don’t know what’s best for you.
 So the buildings also represent the many disparate influences in our lives that keep us from thinking and seeing for ourselves.

 Jack didn’t need a doctor to tell him what was wrong.
 If he was being honest with himself, he’d admit that his insomnia and melancholy were a byproduct of hating his life because his life was nothing more than a cookie cutter existence.
 The proof being that when he changes his routine by adding in the grief groups—he finds relief.
 Then when he destroys his apartment—he gains confidence and even some joy.

 Hopefully you can see the escalation that’s taking place.
 A routine change is smaller in scope than an apartment change.
 And an apartment change is nothing compared to a societal change.
-But each time he makes a change, Jack finds a little bit more catharsis, a little bit more self-actualization.
+But each time Jack makes a change, he finds a little bit more catharsis, a little bit more self-actualization.
 And that’s really the implication of the buildings falling down.
 It’s literal in that Jack and millions of others now have freedom from debt.
 But it’s also symbolic in that Jack has cleansed himself of his past influences and routines and way of life.
 And is, for the first time in a long time (or maybe ever), really thinking for himself.

 This contrasts really well with the beginning of the movie.
 The title sequence starts in Jack’s brain.
 The camera spends nearly a minute rushing by as the brain flashes with activity.
 It’s weird, closed in, intimate.
 At first, you probably don’t know where you are.
 Then the camera pulls out from a pore in Jack’s forehead, along the barrel of a .22, then comes into focus through the weapon’s sights (a visual joke): we see Jack’s terrified face.